As a patient, you and your family are responsible for:

 - Telling your doctor or other health care provider when you are in pain and if your pain is being relieved.

-- Responding timely to requests for release information.
+- Responding timely to requests for release of information.

-- Not photographing, videotaping, or audio-taping patients or other individuals while at the Hospital, who are not family members.
+- Not photographing, videotaping, or audio-taping patients or other individuals who are not family members.

 We ask and expect you to let us know of any concerns by communicating them verbally to a member of our staff for informal resolution.
-Alternatively, you may contact the Risk Management Department (727-767-8575 or call toll free at 1-800-456-4543) to initiate the Hospital's formal grievance process.
-If you believe we have not been able to adequately address your concerns, you may contact The Agency For Health Care Administration, Consumer Assistance Unit by calling 1-888-419-3456 or write 2727 Mahan Drive, Bldg.
-1, Tallahassee, FL 32317-4000.
+Alternatively, you may contact the Risk Manager (727-767-8959 or call toll-free at 1-800-456-4543, ext.
+78959) to initiate the formal grievance process.
+If you believe we have not been able to adequately address your concerns, you may contact The Agency for Health Care Administration (AHCA), Consumer Assistance Unit by calling 1-888-419-3456 or writing to 2727 Mahan Drive, Mail Stop #49, Tallahassee, FL 32308.